 Ride the world-famous bullet train from Tokyo to Kyoto and continue your exploration of Japan’s unique traditions.
 With four nights to discover the very best of this ancient capital, we can guarantee that Kyoto will leave you truly enchanted.
 Buddhist Temples, Shinto Shrines, glorious architecture, pristine gardens and the occasional glimpse of a real Geisha scurrying to her next appointment; this is the Japan you’ve often dreamed of.
 So, allow us to arrange a private tea ceremony at one of the most authentic tea houses in Kyoto before taking you on an in-depth tour.
 With a private driver to hand, you’ll be able to cover off much of the area during your stay, but it is the moments you lose yourself down narrow lanes and past traditional wooden buildings that you will treasure most.

 And now for the last leg of your trip, which will see you transported to the isolated beauty of Naoshima Island.
 Modern art is an important part of Japanese culture, and this off-shore delight is home to an abundance of galleries and installations.
-The Art House Project in Honmura is particularly intriguing.
+The Art House Project in Honmura is particularly intriguing and well worth a visit.
 An area where a number of traditional houses have been offered to modern artists to use as a creative space; you’ll be able to wander between each of the houses and contemplate anything from sculptures and glass staircases to underground chambers.

-There’s no doubt about it – you’ll be flying home with a wealth of knowledge, some incredible memories and a real Japanese sword.
-That’s not bad for a 12 day trip.
+Twelve days later and there’s no doubt about it – you’ll be flying home with a wealth of knowledge, some incredible memories and an insatiable thirst for Japanese culture.